martzyx/clerkshortcutpro/README.md

 - Make delete search button functionality for firefox too
 - Make OB designs available to be copy/pasted easily
 - Add shortcuts for buttons with new design flow
+- Update firefox extension with verified release
+- Work on porting functionality to Firefox

 ## License